Butteville, Oregon

 Butteville is a census-designated place and unincorporated community in Marion County, Oregon, United States.
-For statistical purposes, the United States Census Bureau has defined Butteville as a census-designated place (CDP).
-The census definition of the area may not precisely correspond to local understanding of the area with the same name.
 As of the 2020 census the population was 273.
 It is part of the Salem Metropolitan Statistical Area.

 History

 Butteville was founded in the 1840s by members of the Methodist Mission.
 Butteville was once served by steamboats running on the Willamette River.
-Butteville saw the peak of its economy in the 1850s, as it competed with neighboring Champoeg, Oregon for shipping business from the surrounding French Prairie.
+Butteville saw the peak of its economy in the 1850s, as it competed with neighboring Champoeg for shipping business from the surrounding French Prairie.
 Most of Butteville's early residents were French-Canadian.

 Geography

+Butteville is in northern Marion County and is bordered to the northwest by the Willamette River, which forms the Clackamas County line.
+Aurora, the town which houses the post office that serves Butteville, is 6 mi to the southeast.
+Salem, the state capital and Marion county seat, is 27 mi to the south, and downtown Portland is 23 mi to the north.